.32 H&R Magnum

+The .32 Magnum was designed to be more than double the speed and energy of the less powerful .32 Smith & Wesson Long cartridge, on which it is based.
+Loadings for the .32 H&R Magnum even typically exceed hot .38 Special +P loads in terms of both speed and energy.
+The .32 Magnum also has a higher maximum pressure than the .38 Special.

 Performance

 The .32 H&R Magnum offers substantially more performance than most other .32 caliber handgun cartridges, such as the .32 ACP, and is considered an effective small-game hunting cartridge.
+When loaded to potential, the cartridge can provide similar performance from a handgun to the traditional .32-20 from a rifle.
+Though not always considered normative according to modern considerations, historically, this range of performance between the light and heavier expanding loads has proved efficient and versatile for many people, some of whom were evidently more than satisfied with relying on one rifle for both small game and medium-sized deer within reasonable range.
 Its higher velocity offers a flat trajectory, while the light weight of the bullet results in low recoil.

 Maximum pressure for the .32 H&R Magnum is set at 21,000 CUP by SAAMI.